Introduction

 Choose Based on Campaign Complexity

 Campaign complexity ranges from a few gifted collaborations to ongoing ambassador programs across multiple channels.
-Match your platform to your complexity level, so you avoid either outgrowing a basic tool or struggling with unnecessary enterprise-grade configuration.
+Match your tool to your complexity level so you avoid either outgrowing a basic option or struggling with unnecessary enterprise-grade configuration.

 - Simple seeding: Light tools with basic discovery and tracking are enough.

-- Always-on influencer programs: Need structured workflows and robust analytics.
+- Always-on programs: Need structured workflows and robust analytics.

 - Multichannel launches: Require cross-platform reporting and deeper data.